jaeseopark/custom-cra-template/README.md

 ### Pre-requisite

 [imessageforwarder](https://github.com/jaeseopark/imessageforwarder) must be already running on your Mac.
 It is recommended that imessageforwarder and react-imf are hosted on the same device.
-If you are hosting the apps on separate devices, make sure to update `.env` accordingly.
+If you are hosting the apps on separate devices, make sure to update [`REACT_APP_IMF_HOST`](docker-compose.yml#L17) accordingly.

 ### Run the app